GoogleCloudPlatform/service-extensions/callouts/python/README.md

 ## Additional Details

 [CalloutServer](extproc/service/callout_server.py) has many options to customize the security information as well as port settings.
-The default `CalloutServer` listens on port `8443` for grpc traffic, `8000` for health checks and `8080` for plaintext traffic.
+The default `CalloutServer` listens on port `8080` for plaintext traffic and `80` for health checks.
+TLS is disabled by default.
+To enable TLS, set `enable_tls=True` in the `CalloutServer` constructor.
+When enabled, the secure server listens on port `443` by default.

+> For production environments, it is strongly recommended to enable TLS to ensure secure communication.

 Please see the `CalloutServer` docstring for more information.

 The `on_request_headers` and `on_request_body` methods also accept [`ImmediateResponse`](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/ext_proc/v3/external_processor.proto#envoy-v3-api-field-service-ext-proc-v3-processingresponse-immediate-response) values as a return value.